 The NFU has convened a huge coalition of farming, environmental and animal welfare organisations to write to all 650 MPs and urge them to ensure the new Agriculture Bill includes vital safeguards which ensures the food we import in any potential trade deals meet the same high standards of animal welfare and environmental protection as is expected of UK food producers.

-The Bill returns for its final Report stages today (Wednesday) before heading to the House of Lords.
+The Bill returned for its final Report stages on Wednesday 13 May before heading to the House of Lords.
 It will result in the biggest reform and transformation of British agriculture and food production since 1945.

 The letter to MPs asks them to speak up for British food and farming in today’s House of Commons debate.